-The new 20 million 10-bedded Unit will be built on the Blackberry Hill site in Bristol and run by Avon and Wiltshire Mental Health Partnership NHS Trust (AWP).
 It is being designed specifically to care for individuals across the south west with a learning disability or autistic people who would benefit from specialist mental health treatment in a hospital, when needs cannot be met in a mainstream mental health hospital or at home.

 The Unit will help bring an end to long-distance placements for this cohort of patients, making life better both for individuals who need hospital treatment, and for their families, friends, and carers.
 This will go hand in hand with improvements to local care and support of individuals with a learning disability and autistic people so they can live healthier, happier lives in their local communities.

-The project has enlisted the support of people with lived experience and their carers to influence and shape it’s design.
+The project has enlisted the support of people with lived experience and their carers to influence and shape its design.
 Over the past 18 months groups representing those with learning disability and autistic people have been meeting with architects to offer lived experience on things like ward layout, furniture designs, garden landscaping and sensory considerations such as acoustic and lighting.

 Ben Stunell, peer mentor who has supported the project, said: “It has been very rewarding and confidence building to have our thoughts and ideas listened to and it will be very exciting to see the building going up and taking shape knowing that we've contributed so much, alongside other support groups and people with lived experience.
 We are committed to keeping the autistic voice at the forefront of any ward/clinical design so that the environment is adapted to our needs.